Microsoft Word vs Apple Pages review

 And it does it well.

-We like Microsoft Word.
-It's presence on the iPad was largely a guaranteed commercial success.
+We like Microsoft Word for iPad.
 Microsoft has done a superb job though, and Word for iPad is a very good recreation of the desktop app.
 Whether it's £5.99 per month good is, of course, another matter – we think the free version is enough for most people.
 Whether you really need Word on your iPad is yet another thing entirely.
 Much depends on your day-to-day working existence.
 If you work alone, or with forward-thinking people, then other options offer the same functionality for a better price.
 For our money Pages creates better-looking documents, and Google Docs is a faster environment for collaboration.
 But if you work in an office with people sharing Microsoft Office you'll breathe a sigh of relief.
 You can now join in with them on the iPad.
 If you spend a lot of time working with Word documents with other people then this app will prove to be invaluable.
 And now that it's available on iPhone as well as iPad you don't even need to own an iPad to use it.